dapr/docs/daprdocs/content/en/reference/api/state_api.md

 `upsert` | Adds or updates the value
 `delete` | Deletes the value

-Each operation is comprised of the following fields:
+Each operation has an associated `request` that is comprised of the following fields:

-Field | Description
+Request | Description
 ---- | -----------
 `key` | State key
 `value` | State value, which can be any byte array `etag` | (optional) State ETag
-`metadata` | (optional) Additional key-value pairs to be passed to the state store `options` | (optional) State operation options; see [state operation options](#optional-behaviors)
+`metadata` | (optional) Additional key-value pairs to be passed to the state store that apply for this operation `options` | (optional) State operation options; see [state operation options](#optional-behaviors)

 #### Examples
+The example below shows an `upsert` operation for `key1` and a `delete` operation for `key2`.
+This is applied to the partition named 'planet' in the state store.
+Both operations either succeed or fail in the transaction.

 ```shell
 curl -X POST http://localhost:3500/v1.0/state/starwars/transaction \